Los Angeles Rams vs. Detroit Lions NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Rams stats and trends

-- When Los Angeles records more than 28.7 points, it is 3-0 against the spread and 3-0 overall.
+- When Los Angeles puts up more than 28.7 points, it is 3-0 against the spread and 3-0 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Lions.